Koljasha/archlinux/README.md

     * other      - manual mount
 * `./chroot` *(run from ./installer)* - install system in arch-root mode like [Arch Linux Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide#Chroot)
 * `./packages` - install window managers (Openbox, i3wm | Xfce), packages and settings it
+    * for Openbox, i3wm:
         * these are the minimal apps that I use without embellishments and frills
         * key bindings and settings are mostly standard with minor changes and scripts
         * installing (building) packages from AUR takes some time
         * after install run `lxappearance`: reselect theme and confirm (needed to apply the theme for QT apps, like `vlc`)
         * in `polybar` set brightness not work in VirtualBox
+    * for Xfce:
+        * default settings

 ***
 #### `hooks/` - for devolopers